libp2p/punchr/README.md

 For the CLI version head over to the [GitHub releases page](https://github.com/dennis-tra/punchr/releases) and download the appropriate binary.

+### Arch Linux

+If you are running Arch (or Manjaro), you can grab `rust-punchr` from AUR: https://aur.archlinux.org/packages/rust-punchr-bin

 ## Self Compilation

 Run `make build` and find the executables in the `dist` folder.
 To participate in the measurement campaign you only need to pay attention to the `punchrclient` binary.